- Created by Kiuwan Docs Admin, last modified by Giulia di Pietro on May 14, 2020

 Audit evaluation logic

-The logic behind of audit evaluation is based on two-steps
+The logic behind audit evaluation is based on two-steps

 - All mandatory checkpoints must be successful.
 Otherwise, the Audit will FAIL.

-- If all the mandatory checkpoints are OK, the sum of successful checkpoint percentage contribution (based on the defined weights) must be higher than the Audit Approval Threshold for the Audit to be OK.
+- If all the mandatory checkpoints are OK, the sum of successful checkpoint percentage contribution (based on the defined weights) must be higher than the Audit Approval Threshold.
 Otherwise, it will be FAIL.

 Let's see this logic applied to some examples.